Sweeper777/KancolleWikiViewer/README.md

 ### Limitations

 When linking to equipment pages, I used duckduckgo.com's "I'm feeling lucky" feature to do a fuzzy search for the equipment names, since different wikis use slightly different equipment names.
 Therefore, I cannot guarentee that you will always be taken to the correct page.
-However, through my everyday usage, I have never been sent to the wrong page.

 ## Viewing ship lists